TMCooper/opening_downloader/README.md

 ## Potential problem

-If the code don't execute correcly and you have install Python (3.10.6 minimum) and execute install.bat juste after the software can maybe return an error bind with ffmpeg to patch that does this :
+If the code don't execute correcly and you have install Python (3.10.6 minimum) and execute install.bat juste after the program can maybe return an error bind with ffmpeg to patch that does this :

 #### install Chocolatey